 The best way to bake with lavender

 Speaking of which, what’s the best way to bake with lavender?
-I can’t speak for others but personally, I hate getting big chunks of lavender buds in my mouth then having to spit them out.
+I can’t speak for others but personally, I hate getting big chunks of lavender buds in my mouth.

-So I usually use a lavender infusion, like in this lavender ice cream recipe.
-I also chop it as finely as I can if I’m adding it to cookies or cake.
+So I usually use a lavender infusion, like in this recipe.
+I also chop it as finely as I can if I’m adding it to lavender cookies or cake.
 Grinding works too.

 Of course, to make things pretty you can sprinkle buds on top for garnish, just remove them later.

-And remember, lavender has a pretty strong flavour so a little goes a long way.
+And remember, lavender has a pretty strong flavor so a little goes a long way.

 Go for full-fat heavy cream